Marnonel6/EKF_SLAM_from_scratch/nuslam/README.md

 * Published: Winter 2023
 # Package description
 This is a package to implement and run an Extended Kalman Filter SLAM algorithm in a simulated/real world environment.
+It uses a clustering, circle fitting and data association algorithm frim the custom `ekf library`.
 The algorithm is designed to compute the pose of the robot and landmarks relative to a map frame, and it publishes a transform from map to odom such that map to base_footprint reflects the pose of the (green) robot in the map frame.
 The launchfile includes the necessary nodes for running the algorithm and controlling the robot.
 The data association is assumed to be known,